deroxa99/arael/README.md

 In the following section an example for the _'approx'_ mode is shown.

 > [!WARNING]
-> Make sure to place the main script into the same wotking folder as the _'arael-main'_ folder and add to path.
+> Make sure to place the main script into the same wotking folder as the `arael-main` folder and add to path.

 ![Example screenshot][example-screenshot]